Striker Reservoir - 2012 Survey Report

-This is the authors' summary from a 21-page report.
+This is the authors' summary from a 22-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Striker Reservoir were surveyed from June 2008 through May 2009 using fall electrofishing, gill netting, and trap netting.
-Vegetation and access surveys were also conducted in 2008.
+Fish populations in Striker Reservoir were surveyed in 2012 using electrofishing and trap netting and in 2013 using gill netting.
+Historical data are presented with the 2012-2013 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Striker Reservoir is an impoundment of Striker Creek, a tributary of the Angelina River in the Neches River Basin.
 The Angelina-Nacogdoches County Water Control and Improvement District is the controlling authority.
 Primary uses are flood control, condenser cooling for a steam-electric generating plant, and recreation.
 This reservoir has a surface area of 1,920 acres at conservation pool (292 feet msl), a shoreline length of 13.7 miles, and an average depth of 15 feet.
 Water level fluctuations average 1-3 feet annually.
-Boat access is available with a boat ramp present.
-Bank access is adequate.
+One public boat ramp is available and bank access is adequate.

-- White bass: White bass are present in limited abundance.
-Lack of sufficient prey may be hindering survival as evidenced with the poor palmetto bass stocking survival.
+- White bass: White Bass were present in limited abundance.
+Lack of sufficient prey may be reducing survival.

-- Continue to manage all sport fish with general statewide limits.
+- Continue to manage all sport fish with statewide regulations.

-- Conduct standard monitoring with trap nets, gill nets, and electrofisher in 2012-2013.
+- Conduct standard monitoring surveys with trap nets, gill nets, and electrofishing surveys in 2016-2017.

 - Access and vegetation surveys will be conducted in 2016-2017.